Age Range Of Toddlers | Growth, Milestones, Care

 How does the age range of toddlers relate to developmental milestones?

-Within the age range of toddlers, children achieve key physical milestones such as walking, running, and climbing.
-They also develop fine motor skills like stacking blocks and using utensils.
+Within the age range of toddlers, children achieve key physical milestones such as walking, running, climbing, and jumping.
+They also develop fine motor skills like stacking blocks, turning pages, scribbling, and using utensils.
 These milestones mark important progress in strength, coordination, and independence.

 Why is defining the age range of toddlers important?